Cultural impact of Coldplay: Praise

 Michael Baumann told The Ringer that Coldplay were "earnest, nonthreatening and profoundly accessible" at "the worst time of the past 40 years to be those things", considering how they rose to fame in a decade marked by hipsterism, rockism and the peak of pop punk.
 As a result, he argued the band deserved reevaluation.
 Writing a 10th anniversary piece for X&Y (2005) on Idolator, Carl Williott opined that despite perfectionism being seen as corny, it can later earn prestige because the production values, songcraft and talent stood the test of time.
 Philip Cosores of Uproxx noted their earnestness has become endearing, as they "let the music world come to them" without compromising their brand or identity.

 Several music critics lauded Coldplay for exploring different genres, in spite of not breaking from their conventions.
 Ben Beaumont-Thomas from The Guardian believed that "from genre-spanning albums to collaborating with Brian Eno and Beyoncé, the band are far more radical than people give them credit for", concluding they have challenged norms imposed on musical groups in their own way.

 Jeremy Gordon wrote in The New York Times that they might have a career path similar to Phil Collins, with their original image disappearing while the songs endure.
 Discussing opinions about Martin as a celebrity for El País, Lanre Bakare said that he is a new type of pop star who connects on an emotional level, which benefited Lewis Capaldi, Ed Sheeran and other musicians of similar profile.
 Author Steven Hyden emphasised that Coldplay would not instigate so much debate if they were culturally meaningless and conceded that "being cool and popular tends to put an expiration date on your career", while "being uncool and popular makes you immortal".

 In 2022, The Times columnist Mark Beaumont observed that the Music of the Spheres World Tour brought a shift in attitude towards the band, as they regained respect and credibility through showmanship.
-David Pfeifer from Süddeutsche Zeitung likewise mentioned that Coldplay have "inscribed themselves in the canon of pop music" with their concerts and demonstrated proficiency in such craft by ensuring it remained exciting.
-Billboards Katie Atkinson said that the group's performances "sustained their fan base and the excitement around them".
+David Pfeifer from Süddeutsche Zeitung likewise mentioned that Coldplay have "inscribed themselves in the canon of pop music" with their concerts and demonstrated mastery in such craft by ensuring it remained dynamic.
+Billboards Katie Atkinson stated that the group's performances "sustained their fan base and the excitement around them".
 Talking to the same magazine, Kyle Denis commented they became a legacy act who can still engage fans to buy new material.
 Following the announcement of their record fifth headline set at Glastonbury, Beaumont wrote on The Independent that Coldplay's work had not changed, it just became acceptable to recognise it was excellent all along.
 Publications including Esquire Greece, La Repubblica, and Mint have discussed how their intergenerational appeal is evident in Generation Z fans.